-We see the words “grave”, “shouts, scream”, “clipped, tied” are associated with a bird in a cage, which makes us feel pity toward that miserable bird.
+In this excerpt, we see the words in bold above are associated with a bird in a cage, which makes us feel pity toward that miserable bird.

 Function of Pathos

-We humans are emotional beings and writers know it very well.
-They introduce pathos in their works to touch upon our delicate sensations such as pity, sympathy, sorrow and, consequently, try to develop an emotional connection with readers.
+We humans are emotional beings, and writers know it very well.
+They introduce pathos in their works to touch upon our delicate senses of pity, sympathy, sorrow, trying to develop an emotional connection with readers.

 In addition, emotions are part of real life.
 Thus, by giving pathos expression in their works, writers bring their narratives, characters, and themes closer to real life.
 Furthermore, the use of pathos by a debater in an argument appeals to people emotionally, making it a tool to convince people and change their opinions.